 Daphne Odjig, Messenger of Peace, 1991.

-Although Odjig was born in Manitoulin Island, Ontario she called Kelowna home in her later years.
-The story of her long and successful artistic career is told through early works from the era of her first solo exhibitions in 1967, right up to the unfinished works she left behind when she passed away in 2016.
-Odjig’s artworks have been celebrated for their interconnected and fluid forms, where colour, vibrancy and motion express powerful human emotions and cosmic forces.
+Although Odjig was born on Manitoulin Island, Ontario she called Kelowna home in her later years.
+The story of her long and successful artistic career is told through early works from the era of her first solo exhibitions in 1967.
+She was a prolific artist who worked continuously until her passing in 2016.
+Odjig’s artworks have been celebrated for their interconnected and fluid forms, where colour, vibrancy, and motion express powerful human emotions and cosmic forces.

 This event is a free event, open to members and guests by invitation.